tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 Unlike direct resolution, oblivious hostname resolution over DoH involves three parties:

 1. The Client, which generates queries.
-2. The Proxy, which receives encrypted queries from the client and passes them on to a Target.
+2. The Proxy, which receives encrypted queries from the Client and passes them on to a Target.
-3. The Target, which receives proxied queries from the client via the Proxy and produces proxied answers.
+3. The Target, which receives proxied queries from the Client via the Proxy and produces proxied answers.

 ~~~
-     --- [ Request encrypted with target public key ] -->
+     --- [ Request encrypted with Target public key ] -->
 +---------+             +-----------+             +-----------+
 | Client  +-------------> Oblivious +-------------> Oblivious |
 |         <-------------+   Proxy   <-------------+  Target   |